The Individualized Service You Need To Pursue the Fresh Start You Deserve TALK TO ME TODAY ABOUT MEDIATION

 In determining whether alimony is appropriate, the court will consider the standard of living during the marriage, length of the marriage, age, physical and emotional condition of the parties, the financial resources of the parties, the earning capabilities of the parties, the contribution of the parties (such as homemaking, taking care of children, career building, etc.) responsibilities for minor children of the marriage after the divorce, tax treatment, sources of income, and other factors.
 Generally, infidelity will not be a factor, unless the infidelity caused a dissipation of the marital assets or increased the marital debts.

-Permanent alimony is considered in long-term marriages (over 17 years) and on occasion may be granted in cases where a party became disabled during the marriage.
-Permanent alimony is modifiable if there is a substantial change in circumstances, but it continues until the death of a party, remarriage of the spouse receiving alimony, or until further order of the court.
-Permanent alimony may be modified or reduced if the payee is in a supportive relationship, where the former spouse is being supported in some way by a third party or is supporting a third party.
+Durational alimony is modifiable if there is a substantial change in circumstances, but it continues until the death of a party, remarriage of the spouse receiving alimony, or until further order of the court.
+Durational alimony may be modified or reduced if the payee is in a supportive relationship, where the former spouse is being supported in some way by a third party or is supporting a third party.
+The duration is not modifiable.

 Rehabilitative Alimony is for a spouse who is planning to go to school or back to work and needs to be trained.
 To request rehabilitative alimony, the spouse must have a detailed plan to present to the court, which may include the cost of tuition and other school expenses, and living expenses while attending school.
 The spouse will need to demonstrate that after receiving the rehabilitative alimony, the spouse will earn enough from the rehabilitation to reduce an otherwise need for alimony.